Ski Austria

 The skiing can be accessed from the centre of the town, from the suburb of Schüttdorf (a generally cheaper option for those looking for a ski holiday on a budget) and from a cluster of lifts at the base of the Schmittenhöhe itself.

-More Information More information about hotels & travel information
+More Information More information about Zell am See hotels & other accommodation

-What the resort is not so good for...
+What Zell am See is not so good for...

 Nearby Resorts